jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 point-to-point communications (see the docs for [`PencilFFTPlan`](@ref) and [`transpose!`](@ref)).
-We have verified that the implementation with `MPI_Isend/MPI_Irecv` generally performs better than the one based on `MPI_Alltoallv`.
+We have verified that the implementation with `MPI_Isend/MPI_Irecv` generally outperforms the one based on `MPI_Alltoallv`.
-Performance gains can be of the order of 10%.
+Observed performance gains can be of the order of 10%.

 #### Benchmark details

-The benchmarks were performed using Julia 1.3, Intel MPI 2019.0.4 and FFTW 3.3.9 (version bundled with FFTW.jl).
+The benchmarks were performed with Julia 1.3, Intel MPI 2019.0.4 and FFTW 3.3.9 (version bundled with FFTW.jl).
-We use the more recent C++ implementation of P3DFFT (a.k.a.
-P3DFFT++), which was linked to the same FFTW binaries used by Julia.
+We use the C++ implementation of P3DFFT (a.k.a.
+P3DFFT++).
+The P3DFFT library was linked to the same FFTW binaries used by Julia.
-The benchmarks were run has Intel Cascade Lake 6248 processors with 2×20 cores per node.
+The cluster where the benchmarks were run has Intel Cascade Lake 6248 processors with 2×20 cores per node.

 The number of MPI processes along each decomposed dimension, $P_1$ and $P_2$, was automatically determined by a call to `MPI_Dims_create`.